-The Standard-Based English Language Curriculum for Malaysian National Primary Schools (SK) is designed to provide pupils with a strong foundation in the English language.
+The Standard-Based English Language Curriculum for Malaysian Primary Schools is designed to provide pupils with a strong foundation in the English language.
 Teachers should use Standard British English as a reference and model for teaching the language.
-It should be used as a reference for spelling and grammar as well as pronunciation for standardisation.
+It should be used as a reference in terms of spelling and grammar as well as pronunciation for standardization.
+This document is for use in national primary schools.

 Primary education is divided into two stages: Stage One refers to Years 1, 2 and 3 and Stage Two, Years 4, 5 and 6.

-In Years 1 and 2, the English language curriculum emphasises the development of basic language skills so that pupils will have a strong foundation to build their proficiency in the language.
-In this initial stage, there will only be four modules; namely:
+In Years 1, 2 and 3 in national schools, the English language curriculum emphasises the development of basic language skills so that pupils will have a strong foundation to build their proficiency in the language.
+In years 1 and 2, there will only be four modules; namely:

 Module One : Listening and Speaking

+Module Two : Reading

-Module Two : ReadingModule Three : Writing
+Module Three : Writing

-► Module Four : Language Arts
+Module Four : Language Arts

-In Years 3 - 6, where pupils build on the skills they have acquired in Year 1 and 2, a fifth module, Grammar is added to the above four modules.
+In Years 3 - 6, grammar is added to the above four modules.
 Therefore, the modules are:

 Module One : Listening and Speaking

+Module Two : Reading

-Module Two : ReadingModule Three : Writing
+Module Three : Writing

 Module Four : Language Arts

 Module Five : Grammar

-English is the second language for pupils in schools.
-It is believed prudent and pedagogically sound to defer the learning of grammar to a later stage.
+As English is the second language for pupils, it is believed prudent and pedagogically sound to defer the learning of grammar to a later stage.
 Pupils should be given the opportunity to develop an awareness of grammar in their first language and this awareness may then be exploited when English grammar is introduced in Year 3.
 This approach will reduce the load and stress of learning in the early years where the emphasis is on learning through fun and play.